firebase/firebase-ios-sdk/GoogleUtilities/AppDelegateSwizzler/README.md

 The following assumes that you are an SDK that ships using Cocoapods and need to react to one of the app delegate methods listed above.

-1. Add a dependency to the app delegate swizzler - `GoogleUtilities/AppDelegateSwizzler:~> 5.2.0`.
-Note: Pin the version to the minor version because we consider these as internal APIs and can break them with a minor version update.
-We know this isn't consistent with SemVer and are working to fix it, but for now that's the case.
+1. Add a dependency to the app delegate swizzler - `GoogleUtilities/AppDelegateSwizzler:~> 5.2`.
+We follow Semantic Versioning.

 2. Create an interceptor class that implements the `UIApplicationDelegate` and implements the methods you want to intercept.
 Note: `GULAppDelegateSwizzler` For eg.